erdos-ml/yolo-v3-object-detector/README.md

 # yolo-v3-object-detector

-This repository contains the code to create and run a pretrained object detection model named YOLOv3. the model is trained on the MSCOCO dataset.
+This repository contains the code to create and run a pretrained object detection model named YOLOv3.
+The model is trained on the MSCOCO dataset.
 The code is based pretty much in it's entirety on the GitHub repository keras-yolo3 created by the user experiencor.